saveenr/usql-tutorial/ch02/filtering-rowsets-with-where.md

 ```
 @output =
+  SELECT
+      Start,
+      Region,
-  SELECT Start, Region,Duration/60.0 AS DurationInMinutes
+      Duration/60.0 AS DurationInMinutes
   FROM @searchlog;
 ```

 There are a couple of approaches for filtering rows based on the `DurationInMinutes` value

-The first option is to use RowSet refinement
+#### The first option is to use RowSet refinement

 ```
 @output =
+  SELECT
-  SELECT Start,
+    Start,
     Region,
     Duration/60.0 ASDurationInMinutes
   FROM @searchlog;